 Currently the only instance where the Group would have to provide additional collateral in the event of a downgrade, involves derivative transactions under ISDA agreements, where a CSA has been signed.
-Out of the five agreements signed, only two such agreements in place provide for additional collateral in the event of a downgrade.
-In the event of an up to two notch downgrade, the amount of additional collateral to be provided amounts to \in 3,6 million (see Table below).
+Out of the thirteen agreements signed, only four such agreements in place provide for additional collateral in the event of a downgrade.
+In the event of an up to two notch downgrade, the amount of additional collateral to be provided amounts to €4 million (see Table below).

-Increase in Collateral in the case of 2 notches downgrade in Rating (ISDA Agreements) Bank Moody's Rating Threshold Amount (USD million) Threshold Amount (EUR million) Difference (EUR million) Goldman Sachs International A2 A3-Baa1 15 10 10,7 7,1 3,6 Nomura International Plc A1 to A3 Baa1 n/a n/a 15 15 0
+Increase in Collateral in the case of 2 notches downgrade in Rating (ISDA Agreements)

+Bank Moody's Rating Threshold Amount (USD million) Threshold Amount (EUR million) Difference (EUR million)

+A2 15 10,4 0

+Goldman Sachs A3 10 6,9 3,5

+International Baa1 10 6,9 0

+A2 n/a 3 0

+Nomura International Plc A3 n/a 3 0

+Baa1 n/a 3 0

+A2 n/a 1,5 0

+BNP Paribas A3 n/a 1,5 0

+Baa1 n/a 1 0,5

+A2 n/a 0 0

+Credit Suisse A3 n/a 0 0

+Baa1 n/a 0 0